anika1920/Passanger-satisfaction-insight/README.md

  # Passanger satisfaction dashboard

- Airline Satisfaction Dashboard is a project that analyzes customer satisfaction data from the Airline Personal Satisfaction Dataset and presents it in an interactive Power BI dashboard.
-This project aims to gain insights into passenger satisfaction and improve their services accordingly.

- ## Overview

- This project leverages the Airline Personal Satisfaction Dataset to provide a comprehensive overview of customer satisfaction within the airline industry.
+This project dives into the Airline Personal Satisfaction Dataset to give you a complete picture of how satisfied customers are with the airline industry.
+We're analyzing the data to uncover what factors contribute to customer happiness.
 The dataset contains information about various aspects of the passenger experience, including in-flight services, seat comfort, and overall satisfaction.
 By visualizing this data in Power BI, we can identify trends and patterns that can inform decision-making and enhance passenger satisfaction.

-## Prerequisites
+## Software

-Before you can use this project, make sure you have the following prerequisites installed:

 * Excel
 * Power BI Desktop